 The park service relocated George to the Charles Darwin Research Station on Santa Cruz Island.
 Efforts were made to encourage George to breed with female giant tortoises from Wolf Volcano on Isabela Island, found to be the closest morphologically to the Pinta tortoises.
 Researchers even offered a $10,000 reward if someone could come up with a suitable mate for George.
 On July 21, 2008, it seemed there was good news.
 Tortoise eggs were discovered in the pen that George shared with his companions.
 The eggs were placed in incubators at the Captive Breeding Center at the CDRS.
 After 130 days, however, tests confirmed that the eggs were never fertilized.

 Although George never became a father and now his kind has passed away with him, he played another important role during his lifetime.
 For millions of people and nature lovers around the world, he became the quintessential symbol of the crisis of extinction.

-Being last — and lasting
+Being last—and lasting

-I had an opportunity to visit the Galápagos in January of this year.
+I had an opportunity to visit the Galapagos in January of this year.
 For me, one of the highlights of the trip was getting the chance to see Lonesome George, the tortoise I’d been hearing about for four decades.
-Although he was mostly hidden under a shelter in his pen and had his south end facing out, it was still a thrill for me to be in this one-hundred-year-old’s presence, even for a brief moment.
+Although he was mostly hidden under a shelter in his pen and had his south end facing out, it was still a thrill for me to be in this 100-year-old’s presence, even for a brief moment.

-Since 1972 when George was discovered — and since I’ve long left college — I’ve often written about climate change and the alarming rate of species extinction.
-And submerging myself in these issues, I’ve often wondered how it must have felt to see the last passenger pigeon to fly through the skies, the last Javan tiger to pad through the forest, or the last imperial woodpecker to spiral a tree trunk and tap on the wood.
+Since 1972 when George was discovered—and since I’ve long left college—I’ve often written about climate change and the alarming rate of species extinction.
+And submerging myself in these issues, I’ve often wondered how it must have felt to see the last passenger pigeon to fly through the skies, the last Javan tiger to pad through the forest or the last imperial woodpecker to spiral a tree trunk and tap on the wood.